- 0.0.1 When is the best time for Northern Lights’ magical experience in Iceland?

 What are the Best Conditions for the Northern Lights in Iceland?

-Weather conditions play an important role in whether or not Northern Lights can be seen.
+Weather conditions play an essential role in whether or not Northern Lights can be seen.
 The lower the temperature, the higher we can expect to see them.
 During the winter months, it is average for temperatures in the southerly lowlands of Iceland to be around 0 °C (32 °F), while the north averages around −10 °C (14 °F).

 What are the Best Places to See the Northern Lights in Iceland?